vijikarthi/flink-connectors-wiki/quickstart.md

     http://www.apache.org/licenses/LICENSE-2.0
 -->

+# Getting Started
-## Creating a Flink stream processing project
+## Creating a Flink Stream Processing Project

-*You can skip this step if you have a streaming project set up already.*
+**Note**: _You can skip this step if you have a streaming project set up already._

-The easiest way to set up a stream processing project with Apache Flink is to use these project templates and setup guidelines:
+Please use the following project templates and setup guidelines, to set up a stream processing project with Apache Flink:

   - [Project template for Java](https://ci.apache.org/projects/flink/flink-docs-stable/quickstart/java_api_quickstart.html)
   - [Project template for Scala](https://ci.apache.org/projects/flink/flink-docs-release-1.6/quickstart/scala_api_quickstart.html)

-After that, please follow the section below to add the Flink Pravega connectors to the project.
+Once after the set up, please follow the below section to add the **Flink Pravega connectors** to the project.

-## Add the connector dependencies
+## Add the Connector Dependencies

-To add the Pravega connector dependencies to you project, add the following entry to your project file (for example `pom.xml` for Maven):
+To add the Pravega connector dependencies to our project, use the following entry to your project file: (For example, `pom.xml` for Maven)

 ```
 <dependency>